10 Facts You Probably Never Knew About Princess Diana

 Nearly everyone in the world watched Diana’s wedding

 When Prince William and Kate Middleton got married in 2011, 300 million viewers tuned in.
 Sounds like a lot?
 Hardly.
-In 1981, when Diana married the Prince of Wales, a whopping 750 million people around the world watched—that’s six and a half times the number of people who watched the most-viewed Super Bowl.
+In 1981, when Diana married the Prince of Wales, a whopping 750 million people around the world watched her wedding—that’s six and a half times the number of people who watched the most-viewed Super Bowl.
 Check out these rarely seen photos of Princess Diana.

 There was one vow Diana didn’t make

 Most royal brides, including Queen Elizabeth II, Princess Margaret, and Princess Anne, adhered to the wedding vows as prescribed in the Anglican Book of Common Prayer dating from 1662 to “obey him and serve him, love, honor, and keep him, in sickness and in health.”
 But not Princess Diana.
 She decided to omit “obey,” a choice echoed by her future daughters-in-law Kate Middleton and Meghan Markle.
 Here are 11 other secrets you didn’t know about Charles’ and Diana’s wedding.